hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 Whenever anything miserable will come, the mind will be able to say, "I know you as hallucination."
 When a man has reached that state, he is called Jivanmukta, living-free", free even while living.
-The aim and end in this life for the Jnâna-Yogi is to become this Jivanmukta, "living-free".
+The aim and end in this life for the Jnāna-Yogi is to become this Jivanmukta, "living-free".
 He is Jivanmukta who can live in this world without being attached.
 He is like the lotus leaves in water, which are never wetted by the water.
 He is the highest of human beings, nay, the highest of all